fleetdm/fleet/docs/Contributing/Fleet-UI-Testing.md

 <img src="https://miro.medium.com/max/1400/1*iBBcTAf4zvn7yZq4K4MShA.png" width="400">

-#### Eslint and Typescript
+#### ESLint and TypeScript

-We use these for our static analyisis testing.
-The linting and typing rules have been setup so errors should appear in your editor if they are broken.
+We use these for our static analysis testing.
+These tools have been setup so errors should appear in your editor if they are broken.

 #### Jest

-We use jest our our frontend test runner, assertion library, and spy and mock utilities for unit and integration testing.
+We use Jest as our frontend test runner, assertion library, and spy and mock utilities for unit and integration testing.

 #### Testing-Library

-We rely heavily on the different libraries that are part of the testing-library ecosystem for out unit and integration testing.
+We rely heavily on the different libraries that are part of the testing-library ecosystem for our unit and integration testing.
 These including react-testing-library, cypress-testing-library, react-hooks, and user-events.
-The guiding principles of testing-libary align with our own in that we believe tests should resemble real world usage as closely as possible.
+The guiding principles of the testing-library tools align with our own in that we believe tests should resemble real world usage as closely as possible.

 #### Cypress

-We use cypress with cypress-testing-library as our e2e testing framework.
-We primarialy rely on full e2e software testing and do not often mock API responses, but we make an exception for mocking a failed network response when testing error states of the application.
+We use Cypress with Cypress Testing Library as our E2E testing framework.
+We primarily rely on full E2E software testing and rarely mock API responses, but we make exceptions for mocking common network error responses and testing app integrations with external APIs.

-### More Specific Examples
+For more details on our E2E testing, check out our [Cypress documentation](../../cypress/README.md).

+### Additional examples

-#### Roles and Permissions
+#### Roles and permissions

 // TODO

-#### Mac and Windows Hosts
+#### Mac and Windows hosts

 // TODO

-#### Error States
+#### Error states

 // TODO